matwilso/boxLCD/README.md

 cannot tell them apart given the prompt, so it should sample each option some fraction of the time.
 (For a real world example, you may not know the mass of an opaque container, so your model should sample over a range of possible masses.)

-Below is a cherry picked example, where the desired behavior occurs.
+Below is an example where the expected behavior occurs.
-On the far right 2 rollouts, the model is uncertain about the shape and happens to sample the wrong one---a box instead of a ball, and a ball instead of a box.
+On the far left, the model samples a ball instead of a box.
+On the 4th to the right, the model samples a box instead of a ball.

 ![](./assets/samples/domrand_good.gif)

-It sometimes doesn't do as well and just waffles between bouncing and not, but again the model I am using is pretty weak.

 ## Roadmap 📍